Hong Kong shares firm, avoid following mainland markets down

 While Hong Kong shares held steady, China stocks fell more than 2 percent to eight-month lows, as investors saw hopes for a solid economic recovery fade after the release of April trade data.

-The energy sector in Hong Kong .HSCIE rose in the morning session as crude oil prices soared on supply woes stemming from wildfires in Canada, but gave up gains and ended the session slightly down.
+The energy sector in Hong Kong rose in the morning session as crude oil prices soared on supply woes stemming from wildfires in Canada, but gave up gains and ended the session slightly down.
+(Reporting by Samuel Shen and Nathaniel Taplin; Editing by Richard Borsuk)